Nineveh Iraq Travel Guide

 Emerging memorials for victims of ISIS, mainly for local remembrance.

-Not a focus for tourism; sites are likely off-limits or sensitive.
+Not a the center of attention for tourism; sites are likely off-limits or sensitive.

 Mosul's immediate surroundings have limited natural attractions suitable for tourism, especially considering the security context.